Overview of Bovine Genital Campylobacteriosis

 The cause is the motile, gram-negative, curved or spiral, polar flagellated, microaerophilic bacteria Campylobacter fetus venerealis or C fetus fetus.
 For many years, it was thought that C fetus fetus was generally an intestinal organism, only occasionally caused abortion in cattle, and was not a cause of infertility.
 However, C fetus fetus can also be a significant cause of the classic infertility syndrome usually attributed to C fetus venerealis.
 There are several strains of C fetus fetus, and the only way to determine whether a strain is a cause of infertility is to test that possibility in a group of heifers.
 Campylobacter spp are very labile and are destroyed quickly by heating, drying, and exposure to the atmosphere.
 Unless cultured quickly after collection from the animal and grown under microaerophilic or anaerobic conditions, Campylobacter spp will not grow.

 C fetus is transmitted venereally and also by contaminated instruments, bedding, or by artificial insemination using contaminated semen.
 Individual bulls vary in their susceptibility to infection; some become permanent carriers, while others appear to be resistant to infection.
 The primary factor associated with this variability seems to be the age-related depth of the preputial and penile epithelial crypts.
-In young bulls (<3–4 yr of age), in which the crypts have not yet developed, infection tends to be transient, with transmission apparently relying on sexual contact with a noninfected cow within a matter of minutes to days after the initial breeding of an infected cow.
+In young bulls (<3–4 yr old), in which the crypts have not yet developed, infection tends to be transient, with transmission apparently relying on sexual contact with a noninfected cow within a matter of minutes to days after the initial breeding of an infected cow.
 Spontaneous clearance in these younger bulls does not seem to be related to any immune response, so reinfection can readily occur.
 In bulls >3–4 yr old, the deeper crypts may provide the proper microaerophilic environment required for chronic infections to establish.

 In cows, the duration of the carrier state is also variable; some clear the infection rapidly, whereas others can carry C fetus for ≥2 yr.
 IgA antibodies are shed in cervical mucus in significant amounts in ~50% of cows for several months after infection and are useful diagnostically.
 Although most of the genital tract may be free of infection when a cow eventually conceives, the vagina may remain chronically infected through pregnancy.